searchspring/snap/README.md

 [@searchspring/snap-controller](packages/snap-controller)

-The heart of controlling Search, Autocomplete, & Finder functionallity
+The heart of controlling Search, Autocomplete, & Finder functionality

 ## Demo

-A demo store utlizing all Snap packages and components.
+A demo store utilizing all Snap packages and components.
 Check it out at [try.searchspring.com](http://try.searchspring.com/) or use it as a reference
 <!-- TODO: Update try.searchspring.com to Snap deployed demostore -->

 [@searchspring/snap-preact-demo](packages/snap-preact-demo)